mika314/universe-and-everything-inside/README.md

 "OK Google, stop"

 Music stopped.
-Sbina took the remote and started looking what to watch on Netflix.
+Sabina took the remote and started looking at what to watch on Netflix.

 She finished her spaghetti and fell asleep without noticing it.
 She woke up at 2 in the night, put the plate in the dishwasher, and went